Laci1953/Cowgol_on_CP_M/README.md

 The full cowgol toolchain will be executed, followed by assembling the resulting assembler file and linking-it to the myfile.com executable.

 I opted to use as support the HiTech's toolchain, because the HiTech source files were available and I had a good enough expertise in using the HiTech tools.
-Therefore, the output of COWLINK (after passing through a preliminary filter) is assembled by Z80AS (a substitute for ZAS, the original HiTech Z80 assembler), then the object file is processed by LINK, to obtain as a final result the .COM file.
+Therefore, the output of COWLINK (after passing through a preliminary filter) is assembled by Z80AS (a substitute for ZAS, the original HiTech Z80 assembler), then the object file is processed by HiTech's LINK, to obtain as a final result the .COM file.

 # UPDATES
 ------------------------------